-“But I do have a lot of faith in the innate fairness of enough New Hampshire legislators to say we are not going to take rights away for the first time ever,” he said.
+'But I do have a lot of faith in the innate fairness of enough New Hampshire legislators to say we are not going to take rights away for the first time ever,' he said.

-''With liberty and justice for all' - the final few words that we say as our Pledge of Allegiance, those words mean something,” he said.
-“And if any two people in New Hampshire who are differently gendered should have the right to marriage, as they do, then any two same-gendered people who want to share their lives together and their caring for one another in marriage should under state law have the right to do so.”
+''With liberty and justice for all' - the final few words that we say as our Pledge of Allegiance, those words mean something,' he said.
+'And if any two people in New Hampshire who are differently gendered should have the right to marriage, as they do, then any two same-gendered people who want to share their lives together and their caring for one another in marriage should under state law have the right to do so.'

 But Rep. David Bates, R-Windham, who sponsored HB 437, says the issue is not about civil rights at all.

-“The primary purpose of this bill is to return our statutes back to the true meaning of 'marriage,'” he said.
+'The primary purpose of this bill is to return our statutes back to the true meaning of 'marriage,'' he said.

-“Civil rights have to do with intrinsic qualities that a person just can't change,” such as race or gender, Bates said.
+'Civil rights have to do with intrinsic qualities that a person just can't change,' such as race or gender, Bates said.
 Homosexuality doesn't meet that criterion, he said, adding that not long ago it was referred to as 'sexual preference.'

-“There's no other example of any basis that we afford a civil right based upon a behavior or a preferential choice,” he said.
+'There's no other example of any basis that we afford a civil right based upon a behavior or a preferential choice,' he said.

 Splaine, 64, said sexuality is not a choice.
-“It's an orientation; it's not a preference,” he said.
+'It's an orientation; it's not a preference,' he said.
 He didn't decide when he was a child to be gay, and Bates didn't decide to be straight, Splaine said.

-“Because of that, because we are born that way - God does not make mistakes - we should be sure that, under our laws of governance, people are treated equally,” he said.
+'Because of that, because we are born that way - God does not make mistakes - we should be sure that, under our laws of governance, people are treated equally,' he said.

 Bates, 49, is surprised at all the attention he's been getting; Fox News and The New York Times wanted to talk with him last week.
 He says he's not the only one pushing for repeal.

 But it was one of the reasons he decided to run for the Legislature five years ago, with the blessing of his wife and three sons.
-And he did promote petition warrant articles at town meetings two years ago calling for a statewide referendum to define “marriage.”
+And he did promote petition warrant articles at town meetings two years ago calling for a statewide referendum to define 'marriage.'

-For Bates, the issue is simple: “We had what I consider a radically liberal Legislature impose upon our state a redefinition of 'marriage.'”
+For Bates, the issue is simple: 'We had what I consider a radically liberal Legislature impose upon our state a redefinition of 'marriage.''
 It was a mistake, he says, that must be undone.

 Why is marriage so important?
 The answers from these men show how differently the two sides view the issue.

-Responded Splaine: “It is a way to show the ultimate respect, appreciation, admiration and love for another human being.''
+Responded Splaine: 'It is a way to show the ultimate respect, appreciation, admiration and love for another human being.''

-Said Bates: “Because it is the primary institution through which society perpetuates itself.
-Obviously, the normal expected result of a marital union is the propagation of new life, and clearly society has an interest in that, and particularly in fostering the environment that's the most conducive to raising and nurturing the next generation of our society.”
+Said Bates: 'Because it is the primary institution through which society perpetuates itself.
+Obviously, the normal expected result of a marital union is the propagation of new life, and clearly society has an interest in that, and particularly in fostering the environment that's the most conducive to raising and nurturing the next generation of our society.'

-For Splaine, the issue is “marriage equality.”
+For Splaine, the issue is 'marriage equality.'

-“There's nothing more important than the way that we treat one another,' he said.
-'We should not have a society with discrimination.”
+'There's nothing more important than the way that we treat one another,' he said.
+'We should not have a society with discrimination.'

 That's also how Colin Manning, press secretary for Gov. John Lynch, referred to it Friday when he reiterated the governor's position on HB 437.
-“Governor Lynch has been very clear that if a bill repealing marriage equality would reach his desk, he would veto it,” Manning said.
+'Governor Lynch has been very clear that if a bill repealing marriage equality would reach his desk, he would veto it,' Manning said.